 If you decide not to follow the course, you have to deregister from the course.
 You can do so via uSis, via Register, Deregister - during the registration period.
 After this period, you cannot make changes to your registration anymore, and you can only deregister via the Student Services Centre.
 Note: Always include your student number in your communication.

-You must register separately for examinations and Blackboard
+You must register separately for examinations

 Registration for a course is independent of registration for the examination.
 You have to register separately for every examination (and resit), even if you are already registered for the course in question.
 Registration is only possible from 100 calendar days to 10 calendar days before the exam in question.